moclei/porter/README.md

 - Minimal size (< 8kb)
 - Utilities for managing ports, messages and senders.
 - Faster and less memory than message sending
-- Many scenarios available -- Sidebar, Devtools, Popup, and of course Content Scripts
+- Many scenarios available -- Sidepanel, Devtools, Popup, and of course Content Scripts
 - Can split content scripts out by frameId for ultimately granular message passing.

 Examples: Coming soon.